riascho/TypeScriptCheatSheet/README.md

 support.id = 2; // Error: Cannot assign to 'id' because it is a read-only property
 ```

-_Note:_ These modifiers are introduced by TypeScript.
+_NOTE:_ These modifiers are introduced by TypeScript.
 Meaning that, JavaScript will not differentiate and it is possible to modify class properties or methods from outside.
 Hence they will only cause compile time errors but no runtime errors.

 ## Shorthand Initialization